bio-phys/asyncmd/README.md

 ## Synopsis

-asyncmd - asyncmd is a library to write concurrent code to run and analyze molecular dynamics simulations using python async/await synthax.
+asyncmd is a library to write **concurrent** code to run and analyze molecular dynamics simulations using pythons **async/await** synthax.

 ## Code Example